shams-nahid/My-Daily-AWS-Study/Serverless/02 DynamoDB.md

 - `Throughput` can be exceeded using `Burst Credit`
 - If `Burst Credit` is empty, it throws `ProvisionThroughputException`
   - In case of `ProvisionThroughputException`, it is recommended to retry
+- Can be used `DynamoDB Auto Scaling`
+  - No need to provision throughput
+  - Comparatively expensive